kky1997/TCG_Web_Scrapper/README.md

      - Docker: we love docker <3, can't live without containerised apps anymore
      - Node.js 20: JS runtime env, very conveniently abstracted by Docker

+     NOT STARTED YET
+     - express.js for backend maybe (?)

 # Set up instructions

     Docker has abstracted all the boostrapping and I have already initilised the node for package.json.